-The WPPA will furnish all game balls, bases, pitching rubber, catcher's equipment, and tees during the regular and post season schedule.
-Each team will furnish its own bats and mitts.
-The WPPA will have available a limited number of helmets with facemasks available upon request by a coach.
-Teams shall use WPPA issued equipment or comparable equipment that is in good working condition and meets or exceeds standards established by the National Operating Committee on Standards for Athletic Equipment (NOCSAE).
+WPPA Procedure: The WPPA will furnish all game balls, bases, pitching rubber, catcher's equipment and tees during the regular and post season schedules.
+Each team will furnish its own player equipment, including bats, mitts and helmets.
+The WPPA has a limited number of helmets with face masks available upon request by a coach.
+Teams shall use WPPA-issued equipment or comparable equipment that is in good working condition and meets or exceeds standards established by the National Operating Committee on Standards for Athletic Equipment (NOCSAE).

 The head coaches are responsible for equipment and uniforms issued to their team and for seeing that equipment is properly maintained.
 Any person willfully abusing or damaging the equipment will be required to pay for the replacement of said equipment.
 Normal wear and tear is expected.
-Coaches and umpires are expected to turn in all equipment at the end of the season.
+Coaches and umpires are expected to turn in all equipment at the end of the season unless otherwise instructed.

 Art.
 1 Rev...
 Minimum number of players to start a game: